sunilksamanta/rest.ts/README.md

 ## Overview

-nodejs-ts-auto-rest is a productive framework designed to streamline the development of RESTful APIs in Node.js using TypeScript.
+rest.ts is a productive framework designed to streamline the development of RESTful APIs in Node.js using TypeScript.
 It leverages MongoDB through Mongoose, and provides a seamless way to generate and manage API modules with complete CRUD operations.

 Key features:
 - 🚀 Automatic REST API generation